Stephen Higgs, Ph.D., F.R.E.S., F.A.S.T.M.H.

 International Activity

 In addition to collaborating with research scientists overseas and participating in international symposia, I have been a member of external review panels for several international agencies including: the Singapore Government’s Environmental Health Institute, Wellcome Trust, Canada Foundation for Innovation, Australia’s Commonwealth Scientific and Industrial Research Organization’s Animal, Food and Health Sciences, and the Institute Pasteur.
-International honors include: the 51st Bailey K. Ashford Memorial Lecturer, and the Sanofi Pasteur Award for “Outstanding contribution to research and development of the Sanofi Pasteur dengue vaccine."
+International honors include: the 51st Bailey K. Ashford Memorial Lecturer, and the Sanofi Pasteur Award for “Outstanding contribution to research and development of the Sanofi Pasteur dengue vaccine.", In 2022 I was co-recipient of the BIAL Award in Biomedicine for the most significant publication over a 10-year period.

 Research